arturcarvalho/tutorial-1/README.md

 That was simple.
 Now we'll want to snapshot this as a migration:

-    hammer db:save
+    redwood db:save

-When it asks what you want to name this migration its for your own benefit—neither Hammer nor Photon care about the migration's name.
+When it asks what you want to name this migration its for your own benefit—neither Redwood nor Photon care about the migration's name.
 Something like "create posts" is perfect.
 After the command completes you'll see a new subdirectory under `/api/prisma/migrations` that has a timestamp and the name you gave the migration.
 It will contain a couple files inside (a snapshot of what the schema looked like at that point in time in `schema.prisma` and the directives that Lift will use make the change to the database in `steps.json`).

 We apply the migration with another command:

-    hammer db:up
+    redwood db:up

 Since this is the first time this command has been run you'll be asked if you want to create the database (yes, you do).
 It will create a SQLite file at `/api/prisma/dev.db` and then apply the migration, creating a new table called `Post` with the fields we defined above.

 ### Scaffolding a Post Editor

 We haven't decided on the look and feel of our site yet, but wouldn't it be amazing if we could play around with posts without having to build a bunch of pages that we'll probably throw away once the design team gets back to us?
-Lucky for us, "Amazing" is Hammer's middle name!
+Lucky for us, "Amazing" is Redwood's middle name!
 It has no last name.

 Let's generate a _scaffold_ that will allow us to perform all the CRUD actions on posts so we can not only verify that we've got the right fields in the database, but let us get some sample posts in there so we can start laying out our pages and see real content.
-Hammer has a generator for just the occasion:
+Redwood has a generator for just the occasion:

-    hammer generate scaffold post
+    redwood generate scaffold post

 Let's point the browser to `http://localhost:8910/posts` and see what we have: